 The French public procurement code prohibits the use of supplier selection criteria that indicate a supplier's past performance.
 The reasoning behind this legislation is that this selection indicator is common practice.
 Consequently the number of contracts won is predicted to influence current contract win performance.
-Table I presents the summary of the results of the two level hierarchical linear auto-regression analysis of the number of contracts wins from 2007 to 2011, for the three markets (works, service, goods).
+Table I presents the summary of the results of the two level hierarchical linear auto-regression analysis of the number of contracts wins from the years 2006 to 2010 on the number of contracts wins from 2007 to 2011, for the three markets (works, service, goods).
 The data of suppliers shows the overall positive impact of the number of past contracts won in all three markets.
 However, the markets themselves have an effect as well, which means that the impact of the number of contracts won is different for each market.